topherhunt/thriveability-lab/README.md

-# Topher's Rails 4.2.0 app template

-This is a starter template I'll use when building new apps.
+# Integral Climate Action site

-### What's set up:
+## What's set up

-- Figaro. `application.yml` will be ignored by Git, so create it yourself.
-- Bootstrap from the `bootstrap-sass` gem
+- Bootstrap styling
-- Devise with Bootstrap-friendly Haml templates
+- Devise for standard user auth
+- Figaro is used; all sensitive vars should be kept in application.yml
-- Secret token is dynamically generated each time the server starts up.
+- Secret token is dynamically generated each time the server starts up
+- Security is 80% loose on this site.
+Users can register and use the site without confirming their account (via email) for 24 hours, then are asked to confirm account before continuing.
+- User stays signed in for 24 hours by default, and can check "Remember me" on signin to stay signed in for 1 month.
+- Rspec simple test suite

+## Todo

-- App renders times in terms of US EST
+- App renders times in terms of US EST; make this sensitive to where the user is
 - Mandrill configured for mailings.
-(Put the API)
-- Controllers: Home (home, about), Users (show)
-- Vanilla Bootstrap layout with a top navbar with login & logout links, standard Flash message support.
-- ApplicationHelper #show_errors_for model validation helper
-- Simple Rspec setup with starter specs

-### To create a new app from it:

-- Rewrite this readme
-- Push up to new repository
+Set up account & key for this

 ### Heroku prep